Where does the name 1800 Gallons come from?

 We feel it is very important for customers to understand that fashion construction, particularly at a small and local level is a long and laborious undertaking that requires a huge amount of skill and craftsmanship.
 Just as you would expect to be paid accordingly for work that you provide, designers and makers deserve the same respect.
 Unfortunately the majority of apparel in circulation has been produced in countries where labour laws aren't as strict and we have now grown accustomed to clothing being cheaper than a meal out.
 Where intricate garments can take maybe 12 hours to sew (our Kari Mee dress was produced over 4 days), if we are to pay fairly then naturally pricing goes up.
 London living wage is £10.55 an hour but sewing is skilled work and commands much higher and well deserved salaries.
 Many people are involved in the production of a garment, from cotton farmers to fabric weavers to designers, makers and all the way up to retailers.
 Each cog in the wheel deserves to be compensated accordingly but unfortunately many forget just how human led the apparel business is and the people at the bottom of the chain continue to receive smaller and smaller compensation for their effort, sometimes even devastatingly, their lives.
 It is mathematically impossible and humanly immoral that you can purchase a piece of fairly made clothing for the kinds of prices we are accustomed to on the high street.

 When will my order arrive?

-Pre-orders placed in September will be sent out by mid November at the latest.
-Kari Mee dresses are produced in house so please allow a week from placing the order.
+We operate a Made to Order production style.
+Please allow up to a month for garments and a week for accessories.
 Please see our Shipping & Returns page for a breakdown of delivery times.
 You can also track your order from the confirmation email you received.
 If you have any further questions don't hesitate to get in touch and a member of our team will assist you!